longaccess/longaccess-client/docs/intro.md

 ## Uploading the archive.

+Briefly the steps for the archive upload are (more details follow):

+* the user selects which data capsule to upload to
+* she inputs a title and free text description for the archive
+* the client compiles an archive description file
+* it initializes an upload
+* it transmits the archive
+* it requests confirmation of successful completion

-Once the encrypted archive is ready (we will refer to it ar the *archive* from now on), the client should use the API to verify user, get available DataCapsules, and present the user with the ones that have enough free space to hold the archive.
+So, after preparing the encrypted archive (just *archive* from now on) the user must upload it to the archive.
+Before actually uploading the client should use the API to verify user, get available DataCapsules, and present the user with the ones that have enough free space to hold the archive.

 An optional (but it is highly recomended to so so) `title` and `description` should also be provided by the user.
 This information will make it easier to navigate a user's list of archives in the future, and it's the only piece of information we (longaccess) have about the nature of the data stored (and can present to the user in the future).

+The client then proceeds to compile an [archive description file][ADF] with the following information:
+- the archive format
+- the compression method, if any,
+- the encryption algorithm
+- the authenticating code and type of algorithm used
+- the user supplied title and description
+- the archive size and other descriptive metadata

-Then the client initiates the upload using the `/upload/` call.
-This will return
+Then the client initiates the upload using the `/upload/` call, providing the destination capsule and archive description.
 Example of archive upload initiation:

     curl -u email:password \
     --dump-header - \
     -H "Content-Type: application/json" \
     -X POST \
-    --data '{"title": "test", "description": "blah blah", "capsule": "/api/v1/capsule/1/", "status": "pending"}' http://stage.longaccess.com/api/v1/upload/
+    --data '{"title": "test", "description": "...", "capsule": "/api/v1/capsule/1/", "status": "pending"}' http://stage.longaccess.com/api/v1/upload/

  [LZMA2]: https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm#LZMA2_format
  [7z]: http://7-zip.org/7z.html